A good briefing leads to a better proposal

 You want to organize an event and ask three agencies for proposals.
 Two months later, you have three presentations on the table.
 Two are vague and generic.
 One hits exactly what you had in mind.
 What makes the difference?
 Almost always: the quality of the briefing.

-A pitch document serves as the foundation upon which an event agency builds its proposal.
+A pitch document serves as the foundation on which an event agency builds its proposal.
 The more specific and comprehensive your briefing, the more targeted and relevant the proposal will be.
 Agencies working with a sparse briefing will fill in the gaps themselves.
-This results in proposals that reflect their own style—not your needs.
+This results in proposals that reflect their own style, not your needs.

 Part 1: Context and Organization

 Start by introducing who you are.
 Not as a PR pitch, but as relevant background information for the agency.
 What does your organization do?
 How big is the company?
 What industry are you in?
-And what is the culture like—formal, informal, international, down-to-earth, ambitious?
+And what is the culture like: formal, informal, international, down-to-earth, or ambitious?

 This is the context an agency needs to come up with a concept that fits.
 A health insurance company has a different event culture than a design agency or a bank.
-If you don’t describe this, the agency will come up with its own ideas—based on what they know.
+If you don’t describe this, the agency will come up with its own ideas based on what they’re familiar with.

 Also mention who the decision-makers are.
 Who will make the final decision on the proposal?
 Who are the stakeholders who can influence the decision?
 And: have you worked with an event agency before?
 If so, what went well and what didn’t?